intelligent-bee/Sino_BFmap/readme.md

 ```

 ### Residential capacity allocation and Infrastructure occupation
-We calculated two key indicators: inequality in residential capacity allocation and per capita infrastructure occupation.
+The code for calculating the inequality in residential capacity allocation and per capita infrastructure occupation.

 * **To conduct the analysis, follow these steps:**